Nooklom/Web/README.md

-# Web
+# Comics
-my comics and whatnot
+website for my comics and whatnot